NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 This will help massively turbo charge the holochain ecosystem by opening it up to the massive .NET and Unity communities and open up many more possibilities of the things that can be built on top of Holochain.
 You can build almost anything you can imagine with .NET and/or Unity from websites, desktop apps, smartphone apps, services, AAA Games and lots more!
 They can target every device and platform out there from XBox, PS4, Wii, PC, Linux, Mac, iOS, Android, Windows Phone, iPad, Tablets, SmartTV, VR/AR/XR, MagicLeap, etc

-We feel this is the gateway to taking Holochain mainstream! ;-)
+**We are a BIG fan of Holochain and are very passionate about it and see a BIG future for it!
+We feel this is the gateway to taking Holochain mainstream! ;-)**

 ### How To Use HoloNET